GuideDallas DPS Mega Centers: Hours & Wait Times (2026)

 TL;DR — Quick Answer for Dallas Residents

 Dallas doesn't have a DMV.
 The agency is the Texas Department of Public Safety (DPS), and DFW residents book at public.txdpsscheduler.com.
 Wait times at Dallas-area Mega Centers in 2026: North Garland 3-5 months, Carrollton 2-4 months, Dallas-South 2-4 months, Fort Worth 2-4 months, Hurst 2-3 months.
 Smaller suburban DPS offices (Decatur, Greenville, Waxahachie, Mineral Wells, Granbury) frequently have next-week or next-day availability.
-The fastest path to a Dallas DMV appointment is automated cancellation monitoring — typical confirmed booking in 1 to 3 days.
+The fastest path to a confirmed Dallas DPS appointment is automated cancellation monitoring — typical confirmed booking in 1 to 3 days.
 Same-day Dallas DPS appointments are possible but uncommon, and they almost always come from last-minute cancellations during business hours.

 Wait — Does Dallas Have a DMV?